 By this time, there were 1700 self-service grocers in Australia.
 Although only about 7% of them were supermarkets, these accounted for 20% of sales.
 The image, from the State Library of New South Wales, shows the interior of the Broadhead & Barcham self-service grocers, Balmain , in 1957.
 See also Timeline of Retail Grocery Trends.

-The first use of the term global warming was in The Hammond Times in East Chicago.
-The article reported that scientists were studying the effect waste gases could have on the carbon dioxide balance in the atmosphere.
+The first use of the term global warming was in The Hammond Times in Indiana USA.
+The article, on 6 November 1957, reported that scientists were studying the effect waste gases could have on the carbon dioxide balance in the atmosphere.
+Although the study of greenhouse gases in the atmosphere dated back to the 1860s it was only in the 1950s that the first data were gathered to support the global warming theory.
+Global warming is predicted to have a significant effect on the world’s food supplies.

 Australia’s first TV chef was Willi Koeppen.
 His program, The Chef Presents was one of Australia’s earliest TV cooking programs.
 It aired on Melbourne’s HSV-7 from 1957 to 1959.
 The five-minute segment was later expanded to 15 minutes and broadcast in various time slots.
 Koeppen went on to open The Cuckoo restaurant in the Dandenong Ranges.
 More

-Chermside Drive-In Shopping Centre in Brisbane was the first mall-style shopping centre in Australia.
+Chermside Drive-In Shopping Centre in Brisbane was the first Australian shopping mall.
 It was opened on 31 May 1957 by the then Premier of Queensland, Vince Gair.
 Chermside initially contained an Allan & Stark department store (later bought by Myer), a BCC supermarket and 24 specialty stores.
 It had its own car park with space for 650 cars and covered 28 acres.
 The centre was bought by Westfield in 1996.
+More

 Certainly a stayer on the Sydney restaurant scene, Beppi’s opened on 10 June 1956 and is still (as of 2016) operating at the same address.
 This, they claim, makes it “the longest running restaurant under the same ownership in Sydney and we believe in Melbourne and possibly the whole of Australia”.
 More